WHAT’S IN THIS REVIEW?

 They note that Hotspot Shield tiers “use industry-standard SSL encryption and do NOT modify or customize the encryption in any way.”
 While the free version is limited in many ways, it will provide data encryption, which is important.

 Their protocols vary depending on the device being used.
 There’s Openvpn TCP, Openvpn UDP, Wireguard, and IPSec.
-Then there’s ‘Catapult Hydra’, which is a proprietary VPN protocol produced by AnchorFree.
-(Or Pango, as they now prefer to be called.)
+Then there’s ‘Catapult Hydra’, which is a proprietary VPN protocol first produced by AnchorFree.
+(Or Aura, as they now prefer to be called.)

 They claim that it’s an improvement on the likes of the standard IPSec and OpenVPN protocols they used in the past, which had a major impact on speeds and latency.
 (Their current superfast connection speeds do give some credence to this claim.)